-The analysis of Tm values confirmed the ‘long central spacer is better’ rule inferred from TDS analysis (at both pH 5.0 and 7.0; Figure S1): For most groups, the sequence with a longer central spacer has a higher Tm than the other sequences in the same group (Figure S18).
+The analysis of Tm values confirmed the “long central spacer is better” rule inferred from TDS analysis (at both pH 5.0 and 7.0; Figure S1): For most groups, the sequence with a longer central spacer has a higher Tm than the other sequences in the same group (Figure S18).
 For example, in the T114-5 group at pH 5.0, Tm of the sequence T141-5 (74.2 oC) is higher than the one of T114-5 (69.5 oC) or T411-5 (70.6 oC) (Table S2 and Figure S16).
 At pH 7.0, a similar result is found, although all Tm are much lower: the Tm of sequence T141-5 is 17.0 oC, higher than the ones of T114-5 (13.6 oC) and T411-5 (14.8 oC) (Table S2 and Figure S17).
 The counts of groups obeying this rule are summarized in Table 1.
 All groups obey the rule at pH 5.0, and 24 of the 30 groups follow this trend at pH 7.0.
-Statistical analyses are provided for all hypotheses related to this ‘long central spacer is better’ rule.
+Statistical analyses are provided for all hypotheses related to this “long central spacer is better” rule.

 Analyses of effects of spacer permutation are presented in Figures 3A-F. Sequences are divided into two categories: i) sequences with two long (L) and one short (S) spacers and ii) sequences with two short and one long spacers.
 Average and median values of pHT and Tm of sequences with a relative longer central spacer, including SLS (Figures 3A-C), LLS and SLL (Figures 3D-F) are obviously higher than that of the corresponding sequences with a shorter central spacer (SSL and LSS, LSL).
 Considering that three sequences in the same group are generated by spacer permutations, any two sequences of them are treated as a paired sample.
 Then hypotheses of pair-sample t-test are performed between every two spacer combinations.
 Except for 3 comparisons (LLS versus LSL and LSL versus SLL shown in Figure 3F, and LLS versus LSL in Figure 3D) all 9 other t-tests support the conclusion that pHT and Tm of the sequences with a longer central spacer are significantly higher (p < 0.05; SLS versus SSL or LSS in Figure 3A-C; LLS or SLL versus LSL in Figure 3D-E).
 In addition, except for one comparison (SSL versus LSS in Figure 3B) all 5 other t-tests show that the differences of pHT and Tm values between two sequences from the same group have the identical central spacer are not significant (p > 0.05).
-This ‘stability-spacer length-symmetry’ may come from the linking pattern of three loops in intramolecular i-motifs, depicted in Figures 1B and C by Leroy in 1994 (2).
+This “stability-spacer length-symmetry” may come from the linking pattern of three loops in intramolecular i-motifs, depicted in Figures 1B and C by Leroy in 1994 (2).
 Three loops stretch and pass through either major-minor-major grooves (conformation I) or minor-major-minor grooves (conformation II).

-Thermal stabilities of 12 sequences in 4 groups (T112-5, T225-5, T112-6 and T225-6) at pH 5.0 and 7.0 were furtherly evaluated by DSC (Figure S19) and values of Tm and hysteresis are summarized in Table S4.
+Thermal stabilities of 12 sequences in 4 groups (T112-5, T225-5, T112-6 and T225-6) at pH 5.0 and 7.0 were further evaluated by DSC (Figure S19), and values of Tm and hysteresis are summarized in Table S4.
 These thermal data are consistent with those obtained by UV experiments.
-The ‘Long central spacer rule’ was also observed for 7 of 8 group datasets.
+The “Long central spacer rule” was also observed for 7 of 8 group datasets.

 Stability depends on length of C-tract but not on spacer length